thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Recommendations/fire-app-builder-recommendations-overview.md

 Fire App Builder has two types of recommendations:

-* **Global recommendations**: Sent when the app is started.
+* **Global recommendations**: These recommendations are sent when the app is started.
 See [Send Global Recommendations](fire-app-builder-global-recommendations) for more details.
-* **Related recommendations**: Sent when a specific video is watched.
+* **Related recommendations**: These recommendations are sent when a specific video is watched.
 See [Send Related Recommendations](fire-app-builder-related-recommendations) for more details.

-If your feed does not already contain recommendations information, you will need to add this information.
-Each video in your feed will need a unique ID to work with the recommendations.
+If your feed does not already contain recommendations information, you will need to add this information to your feed.
+Each video in your feed must have a unique ID to work with the recommendations.

 {% include note.html content="Recommendations aren't the same as \"Related Content.\" Related content appears as cards under the video on the media playback screen and shows other videos in the same category.
-Recommendations and Related Content aren't related." %}
+Recommendations are video IDs that are specifically noted in your feed, regardless of any category grouping." %}

 ## Recommendations Requirements

 Fire TV requires at least 5 recommendations to be sent (from all apps combined) in order for the Recommended By Your Apps row to appear to users.
 However, Android has a limit of 50 recommendations max that can be sent by an app, so do not exceed 50.
-(See [Best Practices for Recommendations][fire-tv-recommendations-best-practices.html#dont-exceed-the-notifications-limit] for more details.)
+(See [Best Practices for Recommendations][fire-tv-recommendations-best-practices#dont-exceed-the-notifications-limit] for more details.)

-## Release Dates
+## Release Dates for the Recommended By Your Apps Row

 The "Recommended By Your Apps" row hasn't been rolled out to mainstream users on Fire TV yet.
 It's still in development.
 You can [activate a feature in Developer Options][fire-tv-recommendations-testing] to test the row before this feature is released.
 (We promote this feature to developers now so that when it is rolled out, the row will be populated with recommendations apps are already sending.)

-## Try Out Recommendations
+## See How Recommendations Works with the Sample LightCast Feed

 When you build the sample Fire App Builder app that uses the LightCast feed, recommendations aren't sent because the LightCast feeds don't contain any recommendations info, nor is the default Navigator.json file configured with recommendations recipes.